What's $100 Between Friends (v2)

 After finances the next most trivial answer to me was justice.
 No money may be gained or lost, but at least Acme is no longer paying twice what they agreed on.
 However, as before, this answer only holds up when I keep my focus narrowed to one player.
 If I take a step back then I have to contend with the fairness of the original deal.
 Perhaps Acme has a monopoly and manipulated Omega into providing their services at a greatly reduced rate.
 Or maybe Omega has ties to the mob and charged Acme an exorbatent rate as insurance against a mysterious fire.
 In either case, by enforcing the original deal, I would have actually reinforced injustice.

-While it is easy to find value or justice for any individual actor in my narrative I still haven’t satisfactorily explained the total benefit.
-Luckily I’m actually fairly close.
-By slightly adjusting semantics I can open up new and powerful tools to describe the situation.
-Instead of financial value the whole gains power.
+While it is easy to find value or justice for any individual actor in the narrative we still haven’t satisfactorily explained the total benefit.
+Luckily we’re actually fairly close.
+By slightly adjusting semantics we can find two more satisfactory answers.
+In place of total financial gain we have “power”.
 The power for individuals and organizations to seek corrections to past wrongs.
 The power to resolve conflicts without violence.
 The power to make sure top performers can thrive.
-Then in place of justice society gains efficiency.
+Then, in place of justice, society gains efficiency.
 Instead of having to look at every single transaction when arbitrating between two parties society can simply look at the situation trusting auditors to enforce the transactions.
 This makes it much cheaper to create change and justice when it is needed.
 In short, my work helps to create an environment where successful organizations can thrive.

 This line of thinking brings us to the soft under-belly of capitalism.
 My work has value because, when it involves money, we are all, by and large, obedient.
 Whether that is installing windows or correcting a 10 year old mistake.
 This obedience is in no way required by natural laws as transactions in nature are.
 Obedience simply comes from imparted cultural heritage passed down through generations.
 Obedience becomes both savior and master.
 Savior, because by it we can influence our world without needing to resort to force.
 Master, because by it we can replace our deeper motivations with a more brittle veneer.
 And so each day I go to work I encrouage obedience from all, big and small.